KilianKegel/blog20250915/README.md

 With the above insights the Visual Studio project can be configured to implement all required library functions.<br>

-For all wrapper functions are written in assembly language and must be implemented in both 32Bit and 64Bit mode:<br>
+All wrapper functions are written in assembly language and must be implemented in both 32Bit and 64Bit mode:<br>

 |32Bit|64Bit|
 |-|-|